Stanford-Blood-Center/MGP-Public/README.md

 Here are the environment variables you need to set:

+* Name: `DRIVER`

+  Derscription: The name of the ODBC Driver to use for connecting to the database.
+This should be the name of a driver from the `odbcinst.ini` configuration file.
+For example, "ODBC Driver 17 for SQL Server".

 * Name: `SERVER`

   Description: The hostname or IP address of the SQL Server.